WSU-kduncan/ceg3120-p4-cryptonic9/README.md

 ## Install DockerHub
 on DockerHub website I made an account and signed in after that I can create a new repo by following this [link](https://hub.docker.com/repositories/create) I made sure to give it a name and make it public.
+## Create ECR
+I decided to use DockerHub because of the issues we had with AWS accounts but the command for that after configuring an IAM user with admin permissions. `aws ecr create-repository --repository-name [repoName] --region [region]`
 ## Github Secrets
 after creating a repo on Dockerhub I went to the project repo and added 2 secrets
 ```